100 Men D.B.A. Hall

 In addition to its original mission, the Hall has played host to a plethora of significant Blues performers over nearly a century: Big Joe Turner, Etta James and Guitar Slim, to James Booker, Professor Longhair and Deacon John.

-After being sold and re-purposed as a bingo hall during the 1980‘s, the 100 Men Hall was revived as a musical, cultural center, and event rental venue after near demolition after Hurricane Katrina ravaged the Mississippi Gulf Coast in 2005.
+After being sold and re-purposed as a bingo hall during the 1980‘s, the 100 Men Hall is currently revived as a musical, cultural center, and event rental venue after near demolition as a result of Hurricane Katrina in 2005.
 Thanks to a grant from the Mississippi Department of Archives and History, the Hall has been restored to its original state.